 Employers in the Philippines are responsible for withholding and remitting taxes and contributions to several government agencies on behalf of their employees.
 This is a core function simplified by using an Employer of Record.
 Mandatory contributions include:

-Social Security System (SSS): Provides protection for sickness, disability, retirement, death, and maternity benefits.
+• Social Security System (SSS): Provides private-sector social security benefits, including sickness, disability, retirement, death, and maternity benefits.

-Employee Compensation Commission (ECC): Provides benefits for work-related sickness, injury, or death.
+• Employee Compensation Commission (ECC): Provides coverage for work-related sickness, injury, disability, or death.
+For private-sector employees, EC contributions are administered through SSS and are generally employer-paid.

 Choosing an EOR in Philippines